Phileosopher/dehoard/notes/TLS/leadership (connected to mgmt)/text_tls/leadership.md

 it's important to be VERY obsessive about language
 - without specificity, people can fall away and the devil can deceive them
 - the product of low-language Christianity is to generate moralistic therapeutic deism

+It is not appropriate for believers to seek a legacy
+- it is conceit, veiled as meaningful